 J.D., Kansas, 1982, Associate Editor, Kansas Law Review; B.S., Kansas, 1978.

-American Law Institute (elected member); American Judges Association (past president); American Bar Association, Judicial Division and Administrative Law Section (member, State Administrative Law Committee); Kansas Bar Association; Editorial Board, Justice System Journal; Kansas Judicial Council, Administrative Procedure Advisory Committee; KU Law Alumni Association (president-elect); Order of the Coif.
+American Law Institute (elected member); American Judges Association (past president); American Bar Association, Judicial Division and Administrative Law Section (member, State Administrative Law Committee); Kansas Bar Association; Kansas Judicial Council, Administrative Procedure Advisory Committee; KU Law Alumni Association (past president); Order of the Coif.